 African countries should regularly conduct field assessments to understand how opportunities to vaccinate people are being missed by health-care workers and their systems, and act to reduce their occurrence.

 In countries where child vaccination was missed, there are now adolescent and adult unvaccinated populations.
 In addition, a new phenomenon is emerging in some African countries known as “vaccine hesitancy”.
 Vaccine-hesitant people may accept all vaccines but with concerns.
 Some may accept only some vaccines, or delay in taking up vaccines.
 Others may totally reject all vaccines.

 It is very important to get the right information about vaccinations to both the people who need vaccinations and those who provide the vaccinations.

 Parents, guardians, adolescents, adults and health workers need to understand the vital importance of keeping immunisations up to date.

-Charles Wiysonge, Professor of Clinical Epidemiology at the Faculty of Medicine and Health Sciences, Stellenbosch University
+Charles Wiysonge is a Professor of Clinical Epidemiology at the Faculty of Medicine and Health Sciences at Stellenbosch University.

 This article was originally published on The Conversation.
 Read the original article.

 Charles Shey Wiysonge is the Director of Cochrane South Africa at the South African Medical Research Council.